 1 A “rolling” of the pen about its long axis so that the nib is not aligned straight upward when the writer holds the pen in his or her usual way.
 See the image below.
 (Note that rotation has nothing to do with the position of the writer’s hand, or that of the pen, in relation to the paper.)
 People who rotate their pens typically do so unconsciously.
 In most cases, a right-handed person who rotates will rotate the pen counterclockwise so that the nib is more or less leaning toward the left shoulder.
 Left-handed underwriters who rotate typically rotate clockwise, so that the nib is leaning toward the right shoulder; left-handed overwriters’ rotation is more often counterclockwise.
 Rotation can be dealt with by forcing oneself to rotate the pen back into a neutral position or by using an oblique nib that might or might not produce line variation.
 See also oblique, overwriter, underwriter.
 2 The group of pens a writer uses, not all of which will be inked for use (“in the rotation”) at any given time.

 (rotring-werke Riepe KG; since 1998 Sanford GmbH).
 A manufacturer of technical drawing tools, located in Hamburg, Germany; founded in 1928 by Wilhelm Riepe as Tintenkuli Handels GmbH (Stylographic Pen Trade LLC) to produce piston-filling stylographic pens for drafting and technical illustration.
 The company’s first patent was issued in 1931.
 In 1935, Riepe introduced the Multipen, a four-color mechanical pencil.
 Although export began in 1932, it was not until 1940 that Export Manager Karl H. Dietze recreated the company as a global producer with an expanded range of drawing tools.
-In 1953, under the direction of the founder’s son Helmuth Riepe, the company released the first true technical pen, the Rapidograph; a year later Rapidograph Inc. (later Koh-I-Noor Rapidograph Inc.) was established in the U.S.A. for distribution and limited manufacture.
+In 1953, under the direction of the founder’s son Helmuth Riepe, the company released the first true technical pen, the Rapidograph; a year later Rapidograph Inc. (later Koh-i-Noor Rapidograph Inc.) was established in the U.S.A. for distribution and limited manufacture.
 In 1961, the company adopted a red ring as its trademark, and in the early 1970s the company name was changed correspondingly to Rotring (German for “red ring,” pronounced ROT-ring; often mispronounced by English speakers as RO-tring).
 Complete drawing sets appeared in 1967.
 In 1996, the company redefined its mission to concentrate on fine writing, education, and office products.
 1998 saw the company’s purchase by the Sanford Writing Instruments division of Newell Rubbermaid.
 Fountain pen manufacture was discontinued sometime thereafter.
 The best known Rotring pen is the 600; shown below is a Rotring Newton, which resembles the 600 but lacks the knurling on the cap crown and grip that is common to most Rotring technical pens and pencils.
+See also stylographic pen.